aosabook/500lines/data-store/data-store.markdown

 Application code can, of course, impose its own consistency guarantees, but proper isolation requires a transaction manager.
 We won't attempt that here;
-however, you can learn more about transaction management in the Datamic chapter. <!-- FIXME: Not sure what chapter this refers to. --ARB -->
+however, you can learn more about transaction management in the CircleDB chapter (\aosachapref{s:functionaldb}).

 We also have other system-maintenance problems to think about.
 Stale data is not reclaimed in this implementation,